 Surgery - (Full-time, Day Shift) -

-The Surgical Support Technician is responsible for the care and safety of the patients who come under his or her care.
-Included within this assignment is the responsibility for ensuring effective communication between him- or herself, the charge nurse, the patient, other staff, physicians, and other hospital departments.
+The Cardiac Surgical Technician, under the guidance of the Registered Nurse (RN), is responsible for the care and safety of the patients who come under his or her care.
+Assists with age-specific cardiac surgical procedures and practices principles of surgical asepsis.
+Identifies breaks in the sterile field and ensures that appropriate action is taken.
+Anticipates needs of the surgical team and promotes efficient flow of the operative procedure.
+Ensures effective communication between the charge nurse, the patient, staff, physicians, and other hospital departments.
+Consistently demonstrates behaviors that model the LLUMC-Murrieta Mission and Vision.
 Performs other duties as needed.

 High School Diploma or GED required.
-Graduate of an accredited Operating Room Technician (ORT) program or equivalent experience and skill to meet competency requirements of the position.
-Minimum one year recent experience in the operating room required.
-Current Basic Life Support (BLS) Certification from the American Heart Association required.
+Graduate of an accredited Operating Room Technician (ORT) or Certified Surgical Technician program or equivalent experience and skill to meet competency requirements of the position.
+Minimum two years Cardiothoracic scrub experience in an acute care facility required.
+Current Basic Life Support (BLS) certification through the American Heart Association required.
+Certification as surgical technician required within 6 months of hire.
 Operating Room Technician (ORT) certification preferred.

-Demonstration of infection control principles and aseptic techniques.
-Demonstrates an understanding of the normal growth and development of the pediatric, adolescent, adult populations and normal aging process of the elderly.
-Ability to work cooperatively with the surgical team.
-Demonstrates competency in the practice of advanced level case assignment and advanced level equipment.
 Demonstrates knowledge of autoclaves and sterilization modes.
-Demonstrates knowledge of anatomy, physiology and pathophysiology.
+Demonstrates knowledge of anatomy, physiology and Pathophysiology.
 Demonstrates knowledge of the use of equipment, instruments and supplies.
 Demonstrates knowledge of surgical procedures and terminology.
+Ability to work cooperatively with the surgical team.
+Demonstrates competency in the practice of advanced level case assignment and advanced level equipment.
+Able to relate and communicate positively, effectively, and professionally with others; be assertive and consistent in following and enforcing policies; work calmly and respond courteously when under pressure; lead, supervise, teach, and collaborate; accept direction.
 Able to communicate effectively in English in person, in writing, and on the telephone; think critically; work independently with minimal supervision; perform basic math functions; manage multiple assignments effectively; work well under pressure; problem solve; organize and prioritize workload; recall information with accuracy; pay close attention to detail.
 Able to distinguish colors and smells as necessary for patient care; hear sufficiently for general conversation in person and on the telephone; identify and distinguish various sounds associated with the work place and patient care; see adequately to read computer screens, medical records, and written documents necessary to position; discern temperature variances through touch.